 Research by YFoundations in 2021 found that homeless young people can struggle to comply with court orders.
 Their unstable living situation makes it more likely that they will breach bail conditions, community-based orders or parole, which greatly increases their risk of incarceration.*

-As well as costing significantly less than $713,940 a year to run, we know that early intervention and diversionary alternatives can prevent young people’s further involvement with justice system.
+As well as costing significantly less than $985,500 per individual a year to run, we know that early intervention and diversionary alternatives can prevent young people’s further involvement with justice system.

-As just one example, the Kicking Goals 2 Transition program we run in the Brisbane Youth Detention Centre is achieving extremely positive results, with 80% of young people having no further connection with the justice system six months post-program.
+As just one example, one program we ran in the Brisbane Youth Detention Centre achieved extremely positive results, with 80% of young people having no further connection with the justice system six months post-program.

 Crucially, our staff focus on young people from the Logan area, building relationships and supporting them to develop skills and plans for life after detention.
 When they exit detention, that all-important continuity of connection and support continues with our Engagement and Support teams in the Logan community.

-Despite what some media outlets and their regular reports on ‘youth crime waves’ sweeping the nation would have you believe, the number of youth offenders actually decreased by 38% between 2008 and 2021, according to the Australian Bureau of Statistics.**
+Despite what some media outlets and their regular reports on ‘youth crime waves’ sweeping the nation would have you believe, the number of youth offenders actually decreased by 28% over the last decade, according to the Australian Bureau of Statistics.

 Youth offending might be complex and politically charged but there are clear paths to further reductions in youth crime – without causing harm to already vulnerable children and young people.